-Have you ever been in a conversation where you had a belief or opinion that differed from someone else’s?
-Have you ever had to convince your child to pick up their toys or convince your partner to take out the garbage?
+Have you ever been in a conversation where you are trying to put a point across that differs from the opinion of the other person?
+Ever had to convince your child to pick up their toys or convince your partner to do something they don’t want to do?
 Have you ever had to convince a company to hire or promote you?

-Think about it.
-Selling skills mastery include learning, practicing and mastering the following areas of human behaviour & performance:
+Selling skills mastery includes learning, practicing, and mastering the following areas of human behavior and performance:

 - Persistence & Perseverance

 - Discipline & Punctuality